matrix-org/matrix-spec-proposals/specification/appendices/identifier_grammar.rst

 an IPv6 address literal surrounded with square brackets, or a DNS name.

-IPv4 literals must be a sequence of four decimal numbers in the range 0 to 255, separated by ".".
+IPv4 literals must be a sequence of four decimal numbers in the range 0 to 255, separated by ``.``.
 IPv6 literals must be as specified by `RFC3513, section 2.2 <https://tools.ietf.org/html/rfc3513#section-2.2>`_.

-DNS names for use with Matrix should follow the conventional restrictions for internet hostnames: they should consist of a series of labels separated by dots, where each label consists of the alphanumeric characters or hyphens.
+DNS names for use with Matrix should follow the conventional restrictions for internet hostnames: they should consist of a series of labels separated by ``.``, where each label consists of the alphanumeric characters or hyphens.

 Examples of valid server names are: